BACHELOR OF SCIENCE IN NURSING - FAQ

 7. When will I know if I’m accepted to start the BSN program?

 The Admissions Committee meets regularly to review completed applications.
 Applicants will be notified of their decision thereafter.
 The decision of the Admissions Committee is final.

 8. Is there an entrance exam for the BSN program?

 Yes, the ATI TEAS (Test of Essential Academic skills) is required.
-While the Admissions Committee does not specify a benchmark, students should make every effort to attain as high a score as possible in order to strengthen their application for admission to the BSN program.
+All students should make every effort to attain as high a score as possible in order to strengthen their application for admission to the BSN program.
 Admission to the program is competitive.

 9. Is there a study guide for the ATI TEAS?

 Yes.
 There are many resources available from ATI.
 Simply use a common search engine such as Google© and enter the terms “ATI TEAS.”
 This exam is used as an assessment tool by many universities nationwide so you can be assured that there are a plethora of resources available to help you prepare.